 The salt marshes of San Pablo Bay line the northern side of the San Pedro peninsula, providing a rich environment for fish and wildlife that is a protected area within China Camp State Park.
 These type of wetlands were once common all around the shores of San Francisco and San Pablo Bays, although they have diminished greatly after centuries of development and urban expansion.
 Once regarded as useless swamps, tidal wetlands are now understood to play an important role in the environmental processes that are critical to a healthy environment for plant and animal life.
 It is recognized that the salt marshes of China Camp carry out many important functions, acting as the “kidneys of the Bay” to form a natural filter for the waters that pass through from the Delta to the Golden Gate.
 They also create a buffer from stormy seas, easing the effects of erosion, and provide food, shelter, and nesting material that helps to sustain a variety of birds, fish, mammals, and invertebrates.
 One of the most important roles of the salt marshes is to absorb excess nutrients that reduce oxygen levels and cause “dead zones.”
 In this manner, they serve to sequester carbon deep within the mudflats, a critical step toward mitigating the causes of climate change.

 The rich variety of Wildlife in the salt marshes of China Camp includes two endangered species.
 The salt marsh harvest mouse (Reithrodontomys raviventris) is a rodent species endemic to the San Francisco Bay Area salt marshes and listed on both federal and state endangered species lists.
-Also endangered is the California clapper rail (Rallus longirostris obsoletus), a small flightless bird that gets its name from its rail-thin body that is capable of moving through the saltgrass and pickleweed with ease.
-The salt marshes have their own unique collection of Wildflowers, including gumplant, alkali heath, and fleshy jaumea.
+Also endangered is the California Ridgway’s rail (Rallus longirostris obsoletus), a small, almost flightless bird that gets its name from its rail-thin body that is capable of moving through the saltgrass and pickleweed with ease.
+The salt marshes have their own unique collection of wildflowers, including gumplant, alkali heath, and fleshy jaumea.

 China Camp State Park is part of the San Francisco Bay National Estuarine Research Reserve, an organization that conducts research on wetland ecosystems, monitors water quality, and offers educational programs for science teachers and local school groups.
 The salt marshes of China Camp can be viewed alongside North San Pedro Road, from the entrance to the state park all the way to China Camp Point.
 Turtle Back Hill, Bullet Hill, and Chicken Coop Hill are small peninsulas that extend out into the marshes, offering great views of this unique landscape.